-ROW 1: SC (Single Crochet-US terms) in the second chain from the hook and in each stitch across.
+SC in the second chain from the hook and in each stitch across.

-ROW 2: SC into the first space.
+SC into the first space.
 Berry Stitch in the next, do not close with an extra chain, work SC into the next space.
 Keep alternating across the row.
 Your last stitch should be a SC.
-Chain 1 and turn.
+CH 1 and turn.

 Now, for my visual learners, here is a video clip to help you out.

 Here is a practice swatch I made with the crochet even berry stitch adding some different colors–another tip I always give if you want your project to be successful.
 Do a practice swatch to get everything just right before you jump into the deep end of the pool!

 Thanks for stopping by!
 I’d love to be crochet friends on Instagram!
 Click the pretty row of pictures at the bottom of this page and it will take you right to my account.
 I really love to share what I make and spread as much knowledge around as possible.
 The more crocheters the better, in my mind.
 So I really do just say what stitch I’m using, yarn, etc all on Instagram first.
 Then, it makes it’s way over here onto my blog.

 I have a Facebook page too, I’m just still learning how that all works, so more info is on Instagram.
 But I do post links there.